ZhongkuiMa/torchonnx/README.md

 ## What We Do? 🔥

 I know there are some tools out there to convert ONNX models to PyTorch models, and I appreciate their efforts 🙌.
-But let’s be real—most of them fall short in terms of performance and ease of use.
-The most well-known tool, [onnx2pytorch](https://github.com/Talmaj/onnx2pytorch), is great but... its code isn’t optimized for performance, and it often makes the process unnecessarily complicated. 😵
+But let’s be real — most of them fall short in terms of performance and ease of use.
+The most well-known tool, [onnx2pytorch](https://github.com/Talmaj/onnx2pytorch), is great but... its code isn’t optimized for performance, and it often makes the process unnecessarily complicated.

-For example, the `forward` method still iterates over **all ONNX nodes** instead of just using the PyTorch model! 😱 It’s more of a **decorator** for the ONNX model than a true PyTorch model.
-And don’t even get me started on the inefficiencies when converting the ONNX model’s initializers to PyTorch tensor parameters. 🙄
+For example, the `forward` method still iterates over **all ONNX nodes** instead of just using the PyTorch model!
+It’s more of a **decorator** for the ONNX model than a true PyTorch model.
+And don’t even get me started on the inefficiencies when converting the ONNX model’s initializers to PyTorch tensor parameters.

+## Features

 So, I decided to take matters into my own hands and build a tool that converts ONNX models to PyTorch models **efficiently** and **effectively**. 💥

 Here’s the simple and powerful idea: we’ll convert the ONNX model into **two files**:

-1. A `.py` file defining the neural network structure.
+1. A .py file defining the neural network structure.
-2. A `.pth` file saving the model parameters.
+2. A .pth file saving the model parameters.

 This means no hassle with constructing PyTorch module objects in code.
 It’s **simple**, **clean**, and **super-efficient**! 🚀

+More, this tool is **pure Python**, **structured**, and **easy to read**.
+It’s designed for designers and researchers who have the same goal as me, so it aims to be **easily extensible**.
+You can add new operations or modify existing ones without breaking the code.
+It’s all about **flexibility** and **adaptability**! 🌈

+### Current Supported Features 🌟

+I have implemented most of commonly used operations in feedforward neural networks.
+Transformer-based architectures will be treated as several basic operations.

 ## How to Use? 🔧